 The Danes recognize play teaches social skills, empathy, self-control, coping mechanisms, and much more.
 In stark contrast, in most western nations, free play is sadly becoming an endangered species.
-I was disturbed when I read an article yesterday reporting some parents are sending their children to “boot camp” to prepare them for kindergarten.
-Elizabeth Fraley, director of KinderPrep in Los Angeles says, “When children get into kindergarten, there is no play.”
+I was concerned when I read an article recently reporting that some parents are sending their children to “boot camp” to prepare them for kindergarten.
+As KinderPrep staff in Los Angeles suggest, “When children get into kindergarten, there is no play.”
 Taking away a child’s ability to play is like taking away their voice; our society needs to realize the detrimental effects of rushing children through childhood and learn from countries like Denmark who are taking a radical approach.

 A IS FOR AUTHENTICITY

 The Danes like to “keep it real”.
 They’re honest with their children about the good, bad and ugly of life.
 Danish movies, stories, and books often deal with difficult topics and don’t always have happy endings; science shows “keeping it real” can improve empathy skills as well as make us happier in a “count your blessings” kind of way.